All Episodes

 Then we also got hostages released, and the president gave nothing but his time.

-Now, I think if I'm gonna get hostages released, remains returned, and at least 18 months of no more rockets over Japan, I think the president did pretty good on that deal.
+Now, I think if I'm going to get hostages released, remains returned, and at least 18 months of no more rockets over Japan, I think the president did pretty good on that deal.

-We've had remains returned to us without any presidential reason.
+We've had remains returned to us without any presidential return.

-Would you think it was smart to drop 150 billion in cash and other currency on the tarmac of mullahs in Iran that say they want to wipe Israel and the U.S. off the map?
+Do you think it was smart to drop $150 billion in cash and other currency on the tarmac of mullahs in Iran that say they want to wipe Israel and the U.S. off the map?

 Was that smart?

-That was a decision that was made by the white.
+That was a decision that was made, by the way.

 Was that a smart decision?